-You can use your compatible Enduro device paired with the HRM-Pro accessory or other running dynamics accessory to provide real-time feedback about your running form.
+You can use your compatible fenix device paired with the HRM-Pro accessory or other running dynamics accessory to provide real-time feedback about your running form.

 The running dynamics accessory has an accelerometer that measures torso movement in order to calculate six running metrics.
+For more information, go to garmin.com/performance-data/running.